This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 CAUTION: Pristiq is a Timed-Release Antidepressant

 There is an additional complication with exactly how to gradually withdraw from Pristiq because it is a timed-release medication.
-Like virtually all other antidepressants, the side effects of Pristiq can be quite uncomfortable and harsh, and extremely hard to tolerate, which may lead to the decision of stopping Pristiq.
-But trying to quit Pristiq gradually may not be as straight-forward as it is for non-timed-release drugs.
+Like virtually all other antidepressants, the side effects of Pristiq can be quite uncomfortable and harsh, and extremely hard to tolerate, which may lead to the decision to quit taking it.
+But trying to quit Pristiq gradually may not be as straight-forward as it is for drugs that are not time-release formulations.

 Alternative to Meds Center’s Physicians Are Trained in How to Quit Pristiq Safely